40net-cloud/fortinet-oci-solutions/FortiGate/Active Passive Existing VCN/readme.md

 1. Download the 4 files in folder: 00-general.tf, 01-network.tf, 02-fortigate.tf & fgt-userdata.tpl  // find the file in question, click on it, and then click “View Raw”, “Download...

-2. Add Two BYOL FG License files name them as: fgt1.lic  &  fgt2.lic
+2. Add Two BYOL FG License files name them as: fgt1.lic  &  fgt2.lic.
-3. Compress the folder in a .zip file
+3. Compress the folder in a .zip file .
-4. Upload the .zip file in OCI Stack
+4. Upload the .zip file in OCI Stack.
-5. Fill all the variable fields (all are mandatory) as per your requirements
+5. Fill all the variable fields (all are mandatory) as per your requirements.
+6. Fill exisiting VCN OCID.
-6. Apply the Terraform State
+6. Apply the Terraform State.

 **_Note: This will deploy FortiGate-HA by default in "eu-frankfurt-1" Region & FG-v.6.2.3_.**
 However, you can replace the region name in the: "Region" and the "VM_IMAGE_OCID" variable fields with required region name (During Step .5 above):